aeeilllmrx/mapreduce/README.md

-# spark-it-up
-spark exercises
+## Some exercises with distributed data and the mapreduce framework.

+So far, we have:

-- TF/IDF
+- implementing TF/IDF in Spark
-- finding pi

-- more to come
+- using mrjob to find mutual friends with the Yelp Challenge Dataset